Journalist Nikole Hannah-Jones declines UNC job after tenure controversy

 "I've decided to decline the offer of tenure.
 I will not be teaching on the faculty of the University of North Carolina Chapel Hill.
 It was a very difficult decision.
 Not a decision I wanted to make," Hannah-Jones told "CBS This Morning" co-host Gayle King.

 Hannah-Jones was scheduled to teach two courses at UNC this fall.
-She told "CBS This Morning" co-host Gayle King she will instead be taking a position as the inaugural Knight Chair in Race and Reporting at Howard University.
+She told King that she will instead be taking a position as the inaugural Knight Chair in Race and Reporting at Howard University.

 She helped secure $15 million dollars in funding for the program which according to an eight-page statement released by Hannah Jones, will focus on training aspiring journalists at Howard to report and cover challenges in democracy "with a clarity, skepticism, rigor and historical dexterity that is too often missing from today's journalism."